-These will help users to know what a specific error code means, and help developers to define what error code to return inside our Client and Server side code.
+These will help users to know what a specific server errors plus error code means, and help developers to define what error code to return inside our Client and Server side code.

 400 Bad Request

 - The server could not understand the request due to invalid syntax.